PERMACULTURE & WHAT IT’S ALL ABOUT!!!

 Who is practicing permaculture?

-During the months of Autumn and Winter we will be hosting a number of workshops :
+During the Winter months of 2014, we will be hosting a number of workshops :

 - Skill Exchange